Ma Zhongying

+Life

 The rise of Ma Zhongying

 Ma Zhongying joined a Muslim militia in 1924 when he was 14 years old.
 He was involved in the rebellion against Feng Yuxiang's Guominjun forces in Gansu, and even fought against his own relatives, including his great-uncle warlord Ma Lin, who had continued to serve the Guominjun.
 He also massacred Tibetans during the rebellion.

 Ma Zhongying seized Hezhou and vanquished the forces of Ma Lin, who had been sent to recapture Hezhou from him.
 However, he was relieved by his commander—who was also his uncle—Ma Ku-chang, for acting without orders to take Hezhou.
 Ma Zhongying seized Gansu's capital (Lanzhou) from the Guominjun in April 1929 but was eventually defeated and expelled by them.

 Hui Muslims belonging to the Xidaotang sect and Tibetans in Taozhou were attacked by Ma Zhongying and his own Hui Muslim soldiers, causing an exodus of panicked Xidaotang Hui Muslims.

 During Ma Zhongying's 1928 revolt, a blaze destroyed the Multicolored Mosque.
 Ma revolted in a period of famine and heavy taxation and seized Hezhou after besieging it.
 While most local Hui did not participate in the revolt, they did provide supplies and food to his invading army consisting of many conscripted Salars.
-Zhao Xiping (赵席聘), commander of the 17th division of the National People’s Army, under Feng Yuxiang (an ally of the Hezhou government), retaliated by burning the city, including its twelve mosques.
+Zhao Xiping (赵席聘), commander of the 17th division of the National People's Army, under Feng Yuxiang (an ally of the Hezhou government), retaliated by burning the city, including its twelve mosques.

 Ma attended the Whampoa Military Academy in Nanjing in 1929.